Canadian Wives' Bureau: Responsibilities

 The Canadian Wives' Bureau was established as a directorate of the Adjutant-General's Branch of the Canadian military.
-They were responsible for arranging dependents' travel to Canada, caring for them en route, and providing information to available services.
+They were responsible for arranging dependants' travel to Canada, caring for them en route, and providing information to available services.

 War brides' club creation was encouraged by the Canadian Wives' Bureau across the United Kingdom.
 By November 1945, there were thirty-two brides' clubs in England and Scotland.
 They held social gatherings and talks to discuss Canadian society.

-By early 1947, the number of war brides and dependents declined greatly.
+By early 1947, the number of war brides and dependants declined greatly.
 As a result, the responsibilities were reassigned to the Immigration Branch of the Department of Mines and Resource on February 2, 1947.